GRAYgoose124/irk-new/README.md

 ## IRK: IRC Bot

 ### ABOUT
-Just your average IRC bot written in python (3.4.3, to be updated to 3.5.1)
-Written by Grayson Miller.
+Just your average IRC bot written in python (3.5.1) Written by Grayson Miller.

 ### LICENSE
 Irk is licensed under the GNU Affero General Public License v3.
 Refer to the LICENSE file before using Irk.

 ## INSTALLING & RUNNING
 ### Requirements
 * `nose` for unit testing
 * `PyQt5` for GUI, at the moment this is mandatory.
 It is planned to be optional (cli flag).